You know the #1 rule in marketing, right? KNOW THY CUSTOMER.

 You don’t have to create focus groups for this because your customers are talking to you every day.
 They are communicating to you through their actions and their behaviors.
 Every time someone visits your site or opens your app, they are leaving breadcrumbs and feeding your clickstream data.

 Machine Learning can surface customer information in the form of Algorithmic Customer Segmentation, Product Recommendations, Propensity Scoring, Attribution Modeling, Churn Analysis, and so much more.
-Furthermore, it’s AI Assisted Customer Analytics which utilizes machine learning to discover the information you need about your customers so that you can make smarter decisions for your business.
+Furthermore, it’s Marketing AI Platforms which utilize machine learning to discover the information you need about your customers so that you can make smarter decisions for your business.

-It’s AI Assisted Customer Analytics which utilizes machine learning to discover the information you need about your customers so that you can make smarter decisions for your business.
+It’s Marketing AI Platforms which utilize machine learning to discover the information you need about your customers so that you can make smarter decisions for your business.

 With today’s technologies, this is all low-hanging fruit.
 You don’t need a large team to implement AI and you can have it delivered in weeks.
 Yes, it’s absolutely possible.